Did you know?

 Reproduction

-Like many marine gastropod mollusk species, the sea bunny is hermaphroditic.
-Being a hermaphrodite, they possess both male and female functions.
-They produce both sperm and egg cells.
-However, they are unable to fertilize their own eggs.
-They need potential mates for this to occur.
 When two sea bunnies engage in mating, they stick to each other and complete a sperm exchange.
 These meetings are vital for them due to their relatively short lifespan.
 On average, a sea bunny only lives for a few 3-12 months.

 Threats

-Facts about the Sea Bunny
+6 More Fantastic Facts About Sea Bunny

-• The sea bunny only lives up to a year.
+2. The sea bunny only lives up to a year.

-• Sea bunnies feed on toxic sponges, sea algae, seagrass, and other small marine animals.
+3. Sea bunnies feed on toxic sponges, sea algae, seagrass, and other small marine animals.

 FAQs